-The Clean Up Rule - The Clean Up Rule says that everybody gets to clean up their own messes.
-It is a principal that encourages us to take responsibility for dealing with our own messes and leave other people to clean up theirs.
+The Clean Up Rule says that everybody gets to clean up their own messes.
+It is a principle that encourages us to take responsibility for dealing with our own messes and leave other people to clean up theirs.

 There is a tendency in relationships with a personality disordered individual for the Non-PD to begin enabling the the neglectful or abusive behavior.
 This enabling often takes the form of the Non-PD going out of their way to compensate or try to cover up for the shortcomings of the personality disordered individual.